PythonOT/POT/docs/source/quickstart.rst

     this solver, use functions :any:`ot.smooth.smooth_ot_dual` or
     :any:`ot.smooth.smooth_ot_semi_dual` with parameter :code:`reg_type='kl'` to
     choose entropic/Kullbach Leibler regularization.

+    **Choosing a Sinkhorn solver**

+    By default and when using a regularization parameter that is not too small the default sinkhorn solver should be enough.
+If you need to use a small regularization to get sharper OT matrices, you should use the :any:`ot.bregman.sinkhorn_stabilized` solver that will avoid numerical errors.
+This last solver can be very slow in practice and might not even converge to a reasonable OT matrix in a finite time.
+This is why  :any:`ot.bregman.sinkhorn_epsilon_scaling` that relie on iterating the value of the regularization (and using warm start) sometimes leads to better solutions.
+Note that the greedy version of the sinkhorn :any:`ot.bregman.greenkhorn` can also lead to a speedup and the screening version of the sinkhorn :any:`ot.bregman.screenkhorn` aim a providing  a fast approximation of the Sinkhorn problem.

 Recently [23]_ introduced the sinkhorn divergence that build from entropic